WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-The programmers could be much easier to get rid of such a pitfall by
+The programmers could find it much easier to get rid of such a pitfall by
 renaming this macro into `#returnIfAnyOptional`.

 > Item 2: Put the macro expansion under an "umbrella" if this matches your
 > design.

 This would make your macro expansion get rid of most member redeclaration
 errors.
-For example, to get avoid resolving the name conflict that is
+For example, to avoid resolving the name conflict that is caused
-caused by the variable shadowing in the `#unwrap` macro, we can use a
+by the variable shadowing in the `#unwrap` macro, we can use a **closure**
-**closure** as the "umbrella" to protect the macro expansion:
+as the "umbrella" to protect the macro expansion:

 Problematic expansion: